jim-schwoebel/allie/training/readme.md

 There are 21 potential training script settings (customized in the 'settings.json').
 Recommended setting is TPOT.

 * '[alphapy](https://alphapy.readthedocs.io/en/latest/user_guide/pipelines.html#model-object-creation)' - keras, scikit-learn, xgboost - highly customizable setttings for data science pipelines/feature selection. &#x2611;
-* '[atm](https://github.com/HDI-Project/ATM)' -  give ATM a classification problem and a dataset as a CSV file, and ATM will build the best model it can. &#x2611;
-* '[autogbt](https://github.com/pfnet-research/autogbt-alt)' - an experimental Python package that reimplements AutoGBT using LightGBM and Optuna. &#x2611;
 * '[autokeras](https://autokeras.com/)' - automatic optimization of a neural network using neural architecture search (takes a very long time). &#x2611;
 * '[auto-pytorch](https://github.com/automl/Auto-PyTorch)' - automated machine learning with the PyTorch framework. &#x2611;
 * '[btb](https://github.com/HDI-Project/BTB)' - hyperparameter tuning with various ML algorithms in scikit-learn using genetic algorithms. &#x2611;